jahaltom/COVID-19-/README.md

 ```

 ##Getting started
-To get started place your Study Accession IDs "SRP294125" in a file called "SAids".
+To get started place your Study Accession IDs in a file called "SAids".
 Then to run MetaSRA use this command:
 ```
 python MetaSRA
 ```

-The output will be at most 4 files:
+The output will be at most 3 files:
 * metadata_single_cell
 * metadata_bulk
 * metadata_BCR
-* single_end